 Alongside the broader interest in PMM, there has been a growing academic interest in PMM within the public sector (Bititci et al. 2005; Micheli and Kennerley 2005), including public healthcare (Lega et al. 2013; Matthias and Brown 2016; Halkjær and Lueg 2017).
 Scholars have also undertaken a much wider appraisal of operations against narrowly defined measures (Melnyk et al. 2004) and explored the increasing use of performance measures that cater for intangible outcomes (Melnyk et al. 2014).

-The ideas that underlie PMM has generally been framed upon rational choice theories (see March 1978, 1994; March and Olsen 1987).
-These theories are built on the premise that all action undertaken by individuals are primarily ‘rational’.
-In order words, individuals (managers) are rational actors who will prior to deciding on specific action, based on available information, assess the potential costs and benefits of such action.
-Within a PMM perspective, managers will identify, select, use and exploit information in a manner that reduces or preferably, mitigates against ‘complexity’, in the process, maximizing performance levels.
+The ideas that underlie PMM have generally been framed upon rational choice theories (see March 1978, 1994; March and Olsen 1987).
+These theories are built on the premise that all action undertaken by individuals is primarily ‘rational’.
+In order words, individuals (managers) are rational actors who, prior to deciding on specific action, based on available information, will assess the potential costs and benefits of such action.
+Within a PMM perspective, managers will identify, select, use and exploit information in a manner that reduces or preferably mitigates against ‘complexity’ in the process, thereby maximizing performance levels.
 In this context, complexity refers to ‘uncertainty’ (Noordegraaf and Stewart 2000; Noordegraaf and Abma 2003) or more appropriately, the “…imprecision in estimates of future consequences conditional on present actions” (March 1994).
 As complexity often leads to the creation of a multiplicity of representations, it generates ‘ambiguity’ (Kovacic and Di Felice 2019).

-Despite studies focused on articulating within the context of ambiguity within PMM, what it is (Modell 2003; Parker 2011), what it produces (Johanson et al. 2006; Catasús et al. 2007), its impact (Vakkuri and Meklin 2006; Vakkuri and Johanson, 2020) and how its results are used (Speklé and Verbeeten 2014; Kallio et al. 2017), there remains a paucity in research that has focused specifically on exploring the complex interrelationships that exists between the sources and manifestations of such ambiguity.
-Also, it will appear that there is very limited insight on the nature of the complex interplay between the effect of such ambiguity and the use of PMM as a mechanism for open, participative and inclusive social control.
-Thus, undertaking this study serves as a response to calls by Bourne et al. (2018) for more research focussing on exploring inter-organisational stakeholder dynamics.
-For these reasons, we set out in this study to specifically explore/explain the sources and implications of ambiguities in PMM systems of complex multi-stakeholder organisations.
+Despite studies focused on articulating attributes of ambiguity within the context of PMM, i.e. what it is (Modell 2003; Parker 2011), what it produces (Johanson et al. 2006; Catasús et al. 2007), its impact (Vakkuri and Meklin 2006; Vakkuri and Johanson, 2020) and how its results are used (Speklé and Verbeeten 2014; Kallio et al. 2017), there remains a paucity of research focussing specifically on exploring the complex interrelationships between the sources and manifestations of such ambiguity.
+There is also very limited insight into the nature of the complex interplay between the effects of ambiguity and the use of PMM as a mechanism for open, participative and inclusive social control.
+Thus, this study serves as a response to calls by Bourne et al. (2018) for more research focussing on exploring inter-organisational stakeholder dynamics.
+We therefore set out in this study to specifically explore/explain the sources and implications of ambiguities in PMM systems of complex multi-stakeholder organisations.
 In the process, we present our research question as:

 RQ: What are the sources and implications of ambiguity in performance measurement systems and performance management practices of complex multi-stakeholder organisations?